Why Warren Buffett is big on big Banks..?

 - Trading Tips

-Berkshire Hathaway (ticker: BRK.A) bought more than $13 billion of bank stocks in the third quarter, highlighted by a new, $4 billion holding inJPMorgan Chase (JPM) and an almost $6 billion purchase of Bank of America(BAC), the first major open-market buy by Berkshire.
+The first major open-market purchase from Berkshire Hathaway was a $13 billion of bank stocks in the third quarter, highlighted by a new, $4 billion holding inJPMorgan Chase and a furhter $6 billion purchase of Bank of America.

-“Buffett’s investments offer validation for what we see as the value in the group,” says Mike Mayo, a banking analyst with Wells Fargo.
+“Buffett’s investments offer validation for what we see as the value in the group,” says Wells Fargo banking analyst.